Medical expert of the article

 According to clinical statistics, almost a third of cases of sensorimotor aphasia are associated with cerebrovascular accidents.

-Causes of the sensorimotor aphasia
+Causes sensorimotor aphasia

-Most often, sensorimotor aphasia develops after a stroke, in particular, ischemic (cerebral infarction), in which the blood supply to these areas of the brain is disturbed due to blockage of a cerebral blood vessel by a thrombus.
+Most often, sensorimotor aphasia develops after a stroke, in particular, ischemic (cerebral infarction), in which the blood supply to these areas of the brain is disrupted due to the blockage of a cerebral blood vessel by a thrombus.
 Experts consider post-stroke complete aphasia not only an important marker of the severity of the condition, but also an indicator of an increased risk of death and the likelihood of developing cognitive impairment in the form of vascular dementia.

 Pathogenesis

-Symptoms of the sensorimotor aphasia
+Symptoms sensorimotor aphasia

 Depending on factors such as the size of the lesion and its location, the symptoms of sensorimotor aphasia may vary from patient to patient.
-But the first signs are manifested by a significant limitation not only of the ability to speak (speech praxis), but problems with understanding the language.
+But the first signs are manifested by a significant limitation not only of the ability to speak (speech praxis), but also problems with understanding language.

 Complications and consequences